niplav/site/masturbation_and_attractiveness.md

 Method
 ------

-Relevant information about me: I am a male living in a european country, my age being in the early twenties.
+Relevant information about me: I am a.m.a.b in my twenties living in a european country.
 I seem to fall into the same demographic as most members of the NoFap community.

 To test the claims by the NoFap community, I performed a small self-experiment.